adaptive-learning/flocs/README.md

         $ git checkout master
         $ git merge name_of_the_feature

-13. Push changes to the GitHub:
+14. Push changes to the GitHub:

         $ git push

-14. Deactivate the virtual environment.
+15. Deactivate the virtual environment:

         $ deactivate